urlckd/OMNI/README.md

 ## FAQ

+#### How do I activate "View Distraction?"

+Click on the extension icon in the top right (if you have it pinned there), and click "on" to enable and click "off" to disable it.

 #### Does it work for phones?
 Like android devices?

 Unfortunately not at this moment.
 In the future, we do plan on making it available for mobile use.